textninja/textninja.github.io/posts/2021-12-31-still-spinning-k8s.md

 ```

 It consists only of a very simple deployment config (with a frustrating amount
-of repitition in app labels, but such is life in Kubernetes), with folders and
+of repitition in the labels sections, but such is life in Kubernetes).
+Folders
-kustomization.yaml organized to allow future extensibility.
+are organized to allow future extensibility.

 I now have two things to add.
-A postgres database, which is going to be
+A Postgres database, which is going to be
 ephemeral, and some way of managing secrets.
 I'd like to use sealed secrets, but
-that does call on me to do some cluster configuring I hadn't actually planned
+that does call on me to do some cluster maintenance work I hadn't actually
-on.
-That's one of my distractions, with the other being a whole lot of hand
+planned on.
+That's *one* of my distractions, with the other being a whole lot of
-wringing about whether I should be using Helm for this.
-I'm also self-conscious
+hand wringing about whether I should be using Helm for this.
+I'm also
-about all the best practices I'm violating in order to keep within the deadline.
+self-conscious about all the best practices I'm violating in order to stay
+within the deadline.

 In order, I'd like to do the following: